 - Bauddha-jñāna, “knowledge rooted in the intellect.”
 This knowledge comes about through perceiving, pondering, and studying accurate descriptions of the nondual Truth taught by one’s Guru and the scriptures.
 This, of course, is fully under our control and dependent on our own effort.

 It is the latter—intellectual knowledge—that we’ll examine now, at least in part because this is the form of knowledge we can decide to develop.

 Let me begin by clarifying what “intellectual knowledge” means in this context.
 Among the various mental functions identified by the Indian philosophies, the intellect is the part of our mental apparatus that reasons—that understands, discerns, and categorizes all experiences, both inner and outer.
 It is our intellect that tells us the animal before us is a dog and not a fish, a frog, or a fox.

-Certainly, the intellect plays a central role in our life, directing our actions, perceptions, and thoughts.
-A refined intellect is one that has been developed through reflection on the unity behind all creation.
 Let me point out that my recognition of Truth in the eyes of the deer happened because I had been contemplating this teaching from my Guru.
 Moreover, as the intellect becomes increasingly refined, it can more reliably steer us toward what is most beneficial in both practical and spiritual life.